Custom-Elements/ui-stat-value/README.md

   </ui-stats>
   ```

 * Via the `src` attribute, passing in the URL to a resource containing an array of data, in JSON format.
 This option also requires the `property` attribute.
 JSON is loaded from the URL and assigned to the `data` attribute.
-Note that this is a client side call, and requires CORS if it's not hitting the same server.
+Note that this is a client side call, and requires CORS if it&#39;s not hitting the same server.
 This is intended to be the the primary use case.

   ```html
   <ui-stats-number property="count" src="http://example.com/data.json">